matejker/advent2020/README.md

 a stable state of in GoL terminology into _still life_.
 One would say, you can find a _still life_ and then apply inverse rules on it and after n rounds you have a _game_ which will converge back to the original still life.
 Open questions:
- - How can you generate game such that will converge into still life?
+ - How can you generate game such that it will converge into a still life?

 Even though my original algorithm was writen in Python, I rewrite it into JavaScript and visualise it.
 Here is a live demo for my puzzle: [Part 1](https://matejker.github.io/game-of-life/aoc.html),